Ornithology

 1. Example of condition-dependent trade-off (tree swallows)

-2. Example of specificity trade-off (great reed warblers)
+2. Example of specificity trade-off (MHC in great reed warblers)

 3. Immunopathology trade-off (zebra finch free radicals)